Skip to content

 1. Restart all controller pods:

-kubectl rollout restart deployment haptic-controller
+kubectl rollout restart deployment haptic-controller -n haptic

 Frequent Leadership Changes